-(CNN) -- Here's a look at what you need to know about St. Patrick's Day, celebrated March 17th of every year.
+Here’s a look at St. Patrick’s Day, celebrated on March 17 every year.

 Patron saints are chosen to protect the interests of a country, place, group, trade or profession, or activity, and to intercede for them in heaven.

 St. Patrick is responsible for converting the people of Ireland to Christianity.

 385 AD - Born in Britain, but is not Irish.